AdlanSADOU/pirate_sandbox_2d/README.md

 Also, we're using Visual Studio Code for this project and it should `just work`.

 To build this repository you'll need:
-- `Visual Studio Community 2017` atleast
+- `Visual Studio Community 2017` at least
 - `Visual Studio Code`

 - clone this repo somewhere
 - open `x64 Native Tools Command Prompt`, type `code` to open vscode (so that you have access to windows development environment)
 - open your clone in vscode as a Workspace
+- build and run

 ---